dhuseby/hlakit/atari-lynx-mos65sc02.md

 Ends the current block of output.

+#### #rom.blockof( LABEL )

+The `#rom.blockof` directive translates to the block ROM block number where the given LABEL is located in the ROM.
+This is handy for initializing variables with the block number of where data can be found.

 #### #ram.org ADDRESS[, MAX_SIZE]

 Sets the current RAM address by specifying the address and optional max size for the next block of compiled data.
 This is used by the compiler for locating and linking executable code.
 The max size is there for checking assumptions about the size of the compiled data.